lit/lit-element/docs/_guide/community.md

     standards the the Polymer Project works on.

 *   On <a href="https://stackoverflow.com/tags/lit-element">StackOverflow</a> use
-    the <code><a href="https://stackoverflow.com/tags/lit-element">lit-element</a></code>,
+    the <code><a href="https://stackoverflow.com/tags/lit-element">lit-element</a></code> or
     <code><a href="https://stackoverflow.com/tags/lit-html">lit-html</a></code> tags when
     looking for answers.
-You can look for help on underlying web standards like
+You can also look for help on underlying web standards like
     <a href="https://stackoverflow.com/tags/web-components">web components</a>, and try your
     hand at answering other people’s queries.